saigegit/SAIGE-doc/docs/set_step2.md

     ```

-3. Only perform BURDEN test with --r.corr=1
+3. Only perform BURDEN test with --r.corr=1.
+Use --minGroupMAC_in_BurdenTest for the minimum MAC of the testing "burden marker" in the Burden test.

     ```
     Rscript step2_SPAtests.R        \